Sleeping in Airports

 Bus

 Metrobus Line 4 connects the airport to central Mexico City.
 The first major station on the route is San Lazaro, where you can transfer to the Metro (subway).
-Boarding zone: Terminal 1, Door 7 and Terminal 2, Door 2.
-Hours: 4:30AM – 12:00AM (Mon – Sat) and 5:00AM – 12:00AM (Sun).
+Boarding zones: Terminal 1, Door 7, and Terminal 2, Door 2.
+Hours: 4:30 AM – 12:00 AM (Mon – Sat) and 5:00 AM – 12:00 AM (Sun).
 Fare: 30 pesos per person, per ride.
-Payments can be made by Metrobús smart card, which can be purchased at machines located in both terminals.
-Cards cost $10.00 pesos.
-For more information, visit the Metrobus web site.
+For more information, visit the Metrobus website.

 Car Rentals

-Car rental agency desks can be found in Domestic and International walkways of Terminal 1 (Lower Level) and Terminal 2 (Lower Level).
-Alamo • Avis • Budget • Dollar • Europcar • Fox • Gold Car • Green Motion • Hertz • National • Sixt • Thrifty.
-Most counters operate on a 7:00AM – 11:00PM schedule, but a few are open 24 hours.
-Visit our travel partner at Tripadvisor to search for car rentals deals.
+Car rental agency desks are in the Domestic and International walkways of Terminal 1 (Lower Level) and the International Arrivals in Terminal 2 (Lower Level).
+Alamo • Avis • Budget • Dollar • Europcar • Fox • Green Motion • Hertz • National • Sixt • Thrifty.
+Most counters operate on a 7:00 AM – 11:00 PM schedule, but a few are open 24 hours.

 Hotel Shuttles

-Some area hotels provide airport shuttle service: Camino Real AeropuertoCourtyard by Marriott Mexico City Airport • Fiesta Inn Aeropuerto Ciudad de México • Hilton Mexico City Airport • Holiday Inn Express Mexico Aeropuerto • Holiday Inn Plaza Dali Mexico City • NH Collection Mexico City Airport T2 • We Hotel Aeropuerto
+Some area hotels provide airport shuttle service: Camino Real AeropuertoCourtyard by Marriott Mexico City Airport • Fiesta Inn Aeropuerto Ciudad de México • Hilton Mexico City Airport • Holiday Inn Express Mexico Aeropuerto • Holiday Inn Plaza Dali Mexico City • NH Collection Mexico City Airport T2 • We Hotel Aeropuerto.

 See also Airport Hotels above.